ignasvilkas/Fitness-Page/README.md

         2. As a Frequent User, I want to be able to register on the website.
         3. As a Frequent User, I want to find a list of best excercizes and links to relevant websites.

+- ### Design

+  - #### Colour Scheme
+    - The main three colours used are dark gray, white & gold.

+  - #### Typogrraphy
+    - The GT font is being used for some headers.
+Inter font is being used for the rest of the website.
+Helvetica & Sans Serif are used as the fallback fonts in case for any reason the font isn't being imported into thr website correctly.
+Both GT & Inter are clean and simple fonts.

+  - #### Imagery
+    - There are few images used in this website.
+There is a large background image at the top to catch the viewers attention.
+There are also smaller images below tith navigation links to other parts of the website.